tscott-00/phogroup.github.io/cdse.md

 [3] Ambartsumyan, Ilona and Boukaram, Wajih and Bui-Thanh, Tan and Ghattas, Omar and Keyes, David and Stadler, Georg and Turkiyyah, George and Zampini, Stefano.
 (2020).
 Hierarchical Matrix Approximations of Hessians Arising in Inverse Problems Governed by PDEs.
 SIAM Journal on Scientific Computing.
 42  (5) A3397 to A3426.
 Status = Deposited in NSF-PAR  doi:https://doi.org/10.1137/19M1270367.

-[4] Goh, H..
-(2021).
+[4] Goh, Hwan and Sheriffdeen, Sheroze and Wittmer, Jonathan and Bui-Thanh, Tan (2021).
 Solving Bayesian Inverse Problems via Variational Autoencoders.
 Proceeding of Machine Learning Research, 2nd Annual Conference on Mathematical and Scientific Machine Learning.
 145.

 [5] Kang, Shinhoo and Bui-Thanh, Tan.
 (2021).
 A scalable exponential-DG approach for nonlinear conservation laws: With application to Burger and Euler equations.
 Computer Methods in Applied Mechanics and Engineering.
 385  (C) 114031.